appdotnet/api-spec/content/reference/make-request/responses.md

 All responses to requests to the App.net API endpoints listed under [Resources](/reference/resources/), whether successful or not, will be returned in the same type of envelope structure.
 This document describes how that envelope works and what it may contain.

-*Please note: the [authentication endpoints](/reference/authentication) return a slightly different format that follows the OAuth2 specification.*
+*The [authentication endpoints](/reference/authentication) return a slightly different format that follows the OAuth2 specification.*

 ## Response Envelope